Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 The internal flash memory of the device needs to be checked for proper functionality.
 The self-test for internal flash performs CRC check on the internal flash memory of the device.
 The address range is configurable for this self-test.
-It runs CRC-32 algorithm with the polynomial 0xEDB88320 and compares the generated checksum with the expected checksum.
+It runs CRC-32 algorithm with reversed representation of the polynomial 0x04C11DB7 and compares the generated checksum with the expected checksum.
 It uses table-based approach where the table is generated during the execution.

 This self-test uses a CRC-32 generation function.
 This function is used inside the Class B library to generate CRC-32 of the internal Flash memory but it can be used on any contiguous memory area.